 By the time I finished school and moved back to Boston, I guess I had built up a name for myself, because I was contacted by some of the city's biggest promotion and nightlife companies, who wanted me at their events.
 I had stumbled on a talent I never really knew I had, and now I found myself talking to the people that talk to Tiesto, have dinner with Hardwell, and party with Avicii (R.I.P <3).
 It was an amazing world to get into, and I immediately got started DJing, from bars and lounges, to packed nightclubs, to 1,000-people sold out boat cruises.
 No matter the venue, the thrill of seeing people enjoy themselves to your music has never gone away.

-And a major update has been that I've moved down to "music city" America, Nashville, TENNESSEE!
-I'm working with amazing people and playing at wildly fun venues & great private events.
+One more major update has been that I've moved down to "music city" America, Nashville, TENNESSEE!
+I'm now working with amazing people and playing at wildly fun venues & great private events.
 This is the newest chapter of what has been a life full of thrills, and I could not be more excited!